joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/10/world/middleeast/trump-oil-iran-strait-hormuz.html

 **New York City Can Move Men’s Shelter to East Village, Judge Rules**\
-`The judge had temporarily blocked the plan after residents sued, but she ultimately decided that the city’s argument for the move was reasonable.`\
+`The judge had temporarily blocked the plan after residents sued, but she ultimately decided that the city’s argument for the relocation was reasonable.`\
 https://www.nytimes.com/2026/06/10/nyregion/homeless-men-shelter-east-village.html

 **Southern Lights Seen From International Space Station**\